Geeksound/Reaper_Scripts-Mariow/README.md

 ## Fonctionnalités
-Vous pouvez ainsi écrire vos Templates de pistes et les conserver dans un "Livre" GB (you can write your Templates as a Text , in a "book" and transform this in a Reaper session as a Template would do
+Vous pouvez ainsi écrire vos Templates de pistes et les conserver dans un "Livre" GB (Write your Templates as a Text and transform this in a Reaper session as a Template would do)

 ## CARE
 TEXT must be in PLAIN TEXT (SHIFT Cmd ) +T  in TextEdit